Dirk Haire is chairman of the Maryland Republican Party until mid-December 2022.

 Haire fired off an email Friday morning to state GOP committee members in which he lashed out at Maryland Republican Party First Vice Chairman Brandon Cooper.

-An earlier email Cooper sent Friday morning to Maryland Matters Editor Josh Kurtz drew Haire’s ire.
+Cooper sent an earlier email to Maryland Matters Editor Josh Kurtz on Friday morning drew Haire’s ire.